wcm-io-devops/ansible-conga-aem-packages/README.md

 	conga_aem_packages_changed_output: "Package installed"

 The string to looks for in the output of the package plugin to determine if a package was actually installed or skipped because it was already installed.
 This is important to avoid unnecessary lengthy restarts (e.g. when a service pack is part of package list).

+	conga_aem_packages_port: "{{ conga_config.quickstart.port }}"

+The port of the target AEM instance.
+It defaults to the port configured in the [`aem-cms`](https://github.com/wcm-io-devops/conga-aem-definitions/blob/develop/conga-aem-definitions/src/main/roles/aem-cms.yaml) role to make it automatically work for both author and publisher instances (provided that the package role inherits from this role so that it can access its configuration).

+	conga_aem_packages_service_url: "http://{{ inventory_hostname }}:{{ conga_aem_packages_port }}/crx/packmgr/service"

+The  package manager service URL the Maven plugin uses to poll the package state.

 Additionally, the role expects the `conga_packages` variable to be set by the [conga-facts](https://github.com/wcm-io-devops/ansible-conga-facts) role (on which this role depends) to the list of packages from the CONGA configuration model.

 ## Dependencies